xichensf/magical/README.md

 **Topological assciated domain file (prior)**:

 A six column matrix with genome coordinates (left_chr, left_point1, left_point2, right_chr, right_point1, right_point2) for the two boundaries of each domain.
 A no proper TAD information or HiC profile is available for the context being studied.
 We also provide an option to use 200kb to TSS or 500kb to TSS as prior to initally pair peaks and genes.
+Please ensure the reference genome used for scATAC-seq and TAD are the same.
+We noted that most HiC profiles were on hg19 while scATACseq is more recent and usually based on hg38.

 **Candidate gene and peak input files**:

 We highly recommand users to prepare these two files in a similar way (i.e., DEG and DAS differential at level, DEG and DAS at both single cell and psuedobulk levels, active genes and active peaks in the selected cell type).
-The file names should be (Cell type name) candidate genes.txt and (Cell type name) candidate peaks.txt, where the cell type name must be the same as the cell type label used in the scRNA-seq and scATAX-seq datasets.
+The file names should be "(Cell type) candidate genes.txt" with gene symbols and "(Cell type) candidate peaks.txt" with peak coordinates, where the cell type name must be the same as the cell type label used in the scRNA-seq and scATAX-seq datasets.
 Note, MAGICAL integrates data and infer triads for each cell type.
-Thus, it is fine to only provide candidate genes and peaks selection for the cell type to be analyzed.
+Thus, it is fine to only provide candidate genes and peaks selected for the cell type to be analyzed.

 # MAGICAL analysis